nofxboy1234/ink-ribbon-sokol/framebuffers.md

 });
 ```

 There is no initial pixel data.
-Pass 1 will produce the data on the GPU.
+Rendering supplies it.

-It then creates two views of that same image:
+The image gets two views:

 ```zig
 state.color_attachment_view = sg.makeView(.{